Time-causal and time-recursive wavelets: Results

-To demonstrate the ability of the proposed time-causal wavelet representations to adaptively respond to local structures at different temporal scales in a signal, let us consider the result of performing a time-causal wavelet analysis of the following model signal with exponentially varying frequency:
+To demonstrate the ability of the proposed time-causal wavelet representations to adaptively respond to local structures at different temporal scales in a signal, let us consider the result of performing a time-causal wavelet analysis based on explicit temporal derivatives of the following model signal with exponentially varying frequency:

 for $a = 200$ and $b = 1000$, see Figure~\ref{fig-sineexpwave-exp} for an illustration.

 For this purpose, we computed discrete approximations of the first-order and second-order temporal derivatives according to (\ref{eq-def-time-caus-temp-der-disc-wavelet}) over the scale range $\sigma = \sqrt{\tau} \in [1/8, 1024]$ for the scale normalization power $\gamma= 1$ corresponding to $L_1$-normalization over scales of the underlying temporal derivatives of the continuous time-causal limit kernel.
 The motivation for this choice, is to treat responses at different scales in a similar manner, so that the magnitudes of the temporal derivative responses can be readily compared across scales, as manifested in the scale covariance property (\ref{eq-transf-prop-sc-norm-temp-ders-limit-kern-perfect-sc-inv}).